leeohaddad/reward-system-challenge/README.md

  - `/addInvitation?from=ID1&to=ID2` adds a new invitation from ID1 to ID2 and shows the result.

  Example:
- - Access: `http://localhost:3000/getRanking/` -> Loaded initial data and showed index.html.
+ - Access: `http://localhost:3000/getRanking/` loaded initial data and showed index.html.
  - Access: `/getRanking` showed the json-formatted ranking.
  - Access: `/addInvitation?from=5&to=8` added a new invitation from customer 5 to customer 8 and showed the result.